anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ### Less operational security in the target domain

-The registration authority performing the authorization of a certificate request is a critical PKI component and therefore implicates higher operational security than components utilizing the issued certificates for their security features.
+The registration authority performing (at least part of) the authorization of a certification request is a critical PKI component and therefore requires higher operational security than components utilizing the issued certificates for their security features.
 CAs may also demand higher security in the registration procedures.
 Especially the CA/Browser